 Configure Firewall Rules

-It does not automatically add firewall rules to the standard port 80 or 443 ports when installing Apache.
+When installing Apache, it does not automatically add firewall rules to the standard port 80 or 443 ports.
 Before you continue, you should set the following rules, this will depend on what ports you will use, but all options are listed.

 Open port 80 or HTTP: